sirpaulmcd/sirpaulmcd.github.io/markdown/projects/onion-trail/miscellaneous.md

 ## Interactable System

-Upon pressing the "Interact" button, the player spherecasts in front of their position in search of GameObjects that inherit from the `IInteractable` interface.
+Upon pressing the "Interact" button, the player spherecasts in front of themselves in search of GameObjects that inherit from the `IInteractable` interface.
 This allows the player to interact with NPCs, lift objects, and open doors:

 <p align="center">
 <img src="/assets/images/onion-trail/interactable-system/door-interaction-preview.gif" />